KEY CARD ACCESS CONTROL SYSTEMS:

-Access control systems perform authorization identification, authentication, access approval, and accountability of entities through login credentials, including passwords, personal identification numbers (PINs), biometric scans, and physical or electronic keys.
-However, when choosing a modern access control key-card solution, there are two main options: card key access control and key fob access control.
+Access control systems perform authorization identification, authentication, access approval, and accountability of entities.
+Through login access control credentials, including passwords, personal identification numbers (PINs), biometric scans, and physical or electronic keys.
+However, when choosing a modern access control key-card solution.
+There are two main options: card key access control and key fob access control.

-The most popular credential of today’s access control systems is “access cards” instead of the standard metal key and lock system to grant access to the secured area.
+The most popular credential of today’s access control systems is “access cards”.
+The standard metal key and lock system to grant access to the secured area.
 There are different types of key card access control systems.
-Each requires an access control card reader to be installed near the door, parking garage using RFID vehicle access control, gate, or elevator.
+Each requires an access control card reader to be installed near the door.
+Parking garage using RFID vehicle access control, gate, or elevator.
 You gain access by tapping your card on the RFID access control reader (proximity reader) or Bluetooth access control.
-Swiping it (swipe reader) or inserting it (insert reader); if the reader recognizes the code on your card or key fob access control, permission grant for access.
+Swiping it (swipe reader) or inserting it (insert reader); if the reader recognizes the code on your card or key fob access control, permission grant for access control credentials.

 Are contactless ID cards containing programming “read” by a proximity card reader to control and secure physical access?
 Proximity access cards, also known as Prox cards or access control cards.
 These cards use a radio frequency (RF) signal sent by the transmitter.
 Or a Bluetooth access control reader.